b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-It seems that I will get more food while ordering the 1 pizza (45 cm in diameter) and not 2 pizzas (30 cm in diameter each).
+It seems that I will get more food while ordering the 1 pizza (45 cm in diameter) and not the 2 pizzas (30 cm in diameter each).

-If the pizzas were [cylinders](https://en.wikipedia.org/wiki/Cylinder) of equal heights then I would calculate their volumes like so
+If the pizzas were [cylinders](https://en.wikipedia.org/wiki/Cylinder) of equal heights (say 2 cm) then I would calculate their volumes like so

 ```jl
 s = """